-It is possible that this slide is formed from sinter – secondary sediments of siliceous rocks created by the waterfall over long period of time.
-This would be unusual formation as sinter in general is formed by thermal and acidic waters.
-But the caves and sinkholes in the quartzites of Guyana highlands show that of there is enough time (here we speak about hundreds of millions of years) – unique geological formations are possible.
+It is possible that this slide is formed from sinter – secondary sediments of siliceous rocks created by the waterfall over a long period of time.
+This would be an unusual formation as sinter, in general, is formed by thermal and acidic waters.
+But the caves and sinkholes in the quartzites of Guyana highlands show that if there is enough time (here we speak about hundreds of millions of years) – unique geological formations are possible.

 |Rating:||(3 / 5)|

 |Where is located?||South America, Brazil, northern part of Amazonas state, south-eastern rim of Serra do Aracá|